TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 Constraint 8 Solution:

 The LED lights shall not tamper with the IR sensors of the navegation system.
 The LED lights used in the team spirit subsystem emit purple and yellow blinking lights.
 These colored lights are reflected from the paint on the course to the IR sensors of the navegation system.
 These wavelengths of light tamper with the color of light which is being recieved by the IR sensors.
 This creates inconsistencies in the lines which would be percieved by the line following program.
 The solution to this issue is not placing the LED strips on the front of the robot.
 This prevents the light from refelcting onto the IR sensors.
 The LED lights being secured to the rear of the robot does not create issues with the IR sensors due to the angle of the emmitted light.
+This specifictaion restricts constraint 1 by restricting the represenation of the university.
+This is comepensated by painting a gold stripe above a purple stripe on the front border of the chassis.